Bratislava Zoo

 The Bratislava Zoo (Zoologická záhrada Bratislava) is a zoo in Bratislava, Slovakia.
 It is located in the area of Mlynská dolina in the borough Karlova Ves.
 Opened in 1960, it is the second oldest zoo in Slovakia.
 The zoo covers an area of 96 ha, out of which 35 ha is open to the public.
 The zoo receives on average around 300,000 visitors annually.

-As of 2020, it is home to over 1150 specimens of 169 animal species and is open every day of the year, with the exception of 1 January.
-Major attractions include white lions, white tigers and DinoPark, featuring moving life-sized sculptures of dinosaurs.
-ZOO Bratislava was one of the first zoos in Europe that was successful in breeding Eurasian lynx in captivity.
+As of 2024, it is home to over 1270 specimens of 194 animal species and is open every day of the year.
+Major attractions include white lions, sumatran orangutans, european bisons and rothschild's giraffes.
+Zoo Bratislava was one of the first zoos in Europe that was successful in breeding Eurasian lynx and striped hyena in captivity.

 Description

 The Bratislava Zoo is an independent organization of the city of Bratislava (Príspevková organizácia Hlavného mesta SR Bratislavy).
 It focuses on the breeding and conservation of endangered animal species, scientific and research work, education of the public, and providing recreational facilities in the city.
 It offers educational programs for children and students and allows the public to symbolically adopt an animal from the zoo for a fee.

 The zoo is located on a hilly and partially forested terrain on the slopes of the forested hills of Little Carpathians.
 The river Vydrica flows through the area.
 Despite a noise barrier the zoo struggles with noise pollution from the nearby D2 motorway.

-Miloslava Šavelová was the zoo's managing director from 1991 to 2020.
-The managing director has since 2020 been Julia Hanuliakova.
+The managing director since 2023 has been Matej Dobšovič.

-Camels, donkeys and a Hamadryas baboon from the Bratislava Zoo starred in the 1997 movie Kull the Conqueror.